matmerr/scaletest/pkg/executors/README.md

 ## Structure

 - `kube-burner/`: Executor logic and workflow steps for running kube-burner scenarios.
+Accepts scenario structs from the scenario registry.
 - `clusterloader2/`: Executor logic and workflow steps for running clusterloader2 scenarios.
+Accepts scenario structs from the scenario registry.
 - `executor.go`: Common interfaces and types for executors.

 ## Usage

-Executors are invoked by the main test workflows and CI matrix jobs.
+Executors are invoked by the main test workflows and CI jobs.
 Each executor is responsible for orchestrating its tool's lifecycle, scenario execution, and artifact collection.
-Executors are referenced in the CI matrix (see `.github/workflows/go-kind-test.yml`) and can be extended to support additional tools.
+Executors are referenced in the CI workflows and can be extended to support additional tools.
+Executors now accept scenario structs and provider objects from the registries, ensuring robust error handling and modularity.

 ## Adding Executors

 To add a new executor:
 1. Create a new subdirectory (e.g., `my-executor/`).
 2. Implement the workflow and steps for that executor.
-3. Add the executor to the matrix in `.github/workflows/go-kind-test.yml`.
+3. Register the executor in the CI workflows.

 ---